DmitrievDmitriyA/notion_graph_view/README.md

 ### Execution

-- Add config.json to the root folder
+- Add config.json to the root folder.
+The process of generating a token and collecting a database id is described [here](https://developers.notion.com/docs/getting-started)
 ```json
 {
     "key": "token",